Pallav-19/Pallav-19/README.md

 <h3 align="center">A Full-Stack developer from India</h3>

 # 💫About Me :
-🔭 I’m currently working on a video calling application
+🔭 I’m currently working on a chat application

-🌱 I’m currently learning Django Rest Framework and ReactJS
+🌱 I’m currently learning Next.js and Redux

 👯 I’m looking to collaborate on an Open Source Project or Freelance Project

 👨‍💻 All of my projects are available at https://github.com/Pallav-19

-💬 Ask me about Angular and NodeJS
+💬 Ask me about React.js and Node.js

 📫 How to reach me pallavinvizag@gmail.com